miki-hermann/mcp/README.md

 ### Compilation

-A C++ compiler satisfying at least  the C++17 revision is necessary to successfully  compile the  MCP system,  mainly for  the use  of "auto" types and POSIX threads.
+A C++ compiler satisfying at least  the C++17 revision is necessary to successfully  compile the  MCP system,  mainly for  the use  of `auto` types and POSIX threads.
 Only  the standard library is used, therefore there is no need to install any additional C++ libraries.
 The g++ GNU Project compiler  is used  in the  Makefile.
 If  you have  a different